Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

-# Modelling Airbnb's property listing dataset - Alex
+# Modelling Airbnb's property listing dataset

 > This project builds a framework to systematically train, tune, and evaluate models on several tasks that are tackled by the Airbnb team.